 Ultimately, most people expect horizontal video.
 It offers a wider scope, fits more in, and is more versatile for marketing campaigns.
 All video platforms are set up to support horizontal videos, and most desktop computers and tablet devices all have wide screens.

 At Gillespie Productions, we adapt your video productions to suit your needs.
-From broadcast-quality live streams to brand story video marketing campaigns, we create films and short clips that ooze personality and perfectly encapsulate your passion.
+From broadcast-quality live streams to brand story video marketing campaigns, we create films and short clips that ooze your personality and perfectly encapsulate your passion.

 We’ll advise you on what kind of video suits your campaign best, and while most of the work we do takes the form of horizontal videos, we also know how to develop specific videos for social media ad campaigns.